CSRavasio/oflibpytorch/docs/documentation.rst

 "Pure PyTorch" Setting
 ~~~~~~~~~~~~~~~~~~~~~~
 ``PURE_PYTORCH`` is a toolbox-wide boolean variable which can be set.
 It enables the user to choose whether
-``oflibpytorch`` makes use of a more accurate, but much slower and non-differentiable SciPy-based function, or a
+:mod:`oflibpytorch` makes use of a more accurate, but much slower and non-differentiable SciPy-based function, or a
 less precise, but significantly faster and fully differentiable PyTorch-only function.
 By default, ``PURE_PYTORCH``
 is set to ``True``.